ahaggqvist/kalender/README.md

 Frontend is Angular (PrimeNG) and Spring Boot.
 Backend is Spring Boot.
 Redis is used for caching.

-There is only support for EWS so you will need a on premise Exchange server to use it.
+There is only support for EWS so you will need a on premise Exchange server.

 The project does not support Office 365 (Microsoft Graph is not supported for on premise installations).
 Either a Office 365 or a hybrid installation is needed for that.